-And now, middle and high school STEM* teachers in Arenac, Bay, Midland and Saginaw counties will have an opportunity to be a part of a program that takes STEM teachers and STEM students out of a textbook approach to learning and into a world of hands-on discovery and exploration – in the classroom – and in the community.
+K-12 teachers in the Great Lakes Bay Region can participate in a program that takes STEM teachers and students out of a textbook approach to learning and into a world of hands-on discovery and exploration in the classroom and in the community.

-Impact Great Lakes Bay Region middle and high school students’ perceptions, attitudes and knowledge of STEM through the establishment of a network of STEM experiential teachers, known as Dow Corning Foundation Fellows.
+Impact Great Lakes Bay Region K-12 students' perceptions, attitudes and knowledge of STEM through the establishment of a network of STEM experiential teachers, known as Dow Corning Foundation Fellows.

 Why this project, why now?